 You can set a domain to be your website’s Primary Web Site URL from the Domains subtab on the Web Site Setup record.

-In SuiteCommerce, if you do not designate a primary domain, then each domain name persists as users navigate around your site.
+In a Commerce web store, if you do not designate a primary domain, then each domain name persists as users navigate around your site.
 You can modify the shopping experience for users by associating different domains with different SSP applications.

 Best Practice for Using Sticky Domains